 Duchenne muscular dystrophy (DMD) is a rare genetic disorder characterized by progressive muscle deterioration and disabling muscle weakness affecting many parts of the body.
 The disease is caused by a mutation in the DMD gene which results in an absence or defect of the dystropin protein.
 Dystropin works together with other proteins to act like a shock absorber in muscle cells, helping protect them from the wear and tear of typical muscle movements.
 Missing or defective dystropin causes DMD symptoms like muscle weakness to appear in early childhood between 2 and 5 years of age.
 As the disease progresses most patients will need to use a wheelchair by the time they are teenagers.
 During adolescence, heart and breathing muscles weaken.
 Eventually, respiratory failure occurs, and patients usually develop cardiomyopathy before 30 years of age.
 Premature death from respiratory or cardiac failure is likely to occur by age 40 if not before.
 DMD primarily affects males, but in rare cases it can also affects females.
 Between 400 and 600 boys are diagnosed with DMD each year in the United States.
-In the UK, around 70,000 people have Muscular Dystrophy, with Duchenne Muscular Dystrophy being the most common.
-In the UK, about 100 boys are born with Duchenne MD each year, and there are about 2,500 people living with the condition in the UK at any one time.

 Current pharmacological approaches can help delay damage to muscles or minimize symptoms of DMD.
 Corticosteroid therapy is considered the standard of care.
 Studies show that daily treatment with prednisone can increase muscle strength and respiratory function while also slowing the progression of weakness by several years.
-Other drugs are beginning to become available for Duchenne muscular dystrophy, including Translarna (ataluren), which is currently available in some European countries to slow down the progression of symptoms in boys with Duchenne muscular dystrophy.
+Emflaza® (deflazacort) is another corticosteroid that was approved in 2017 to decrease inflammation and reducing the activity of the immune system in patients with DMD.